Musicians of the Titanic: Jock Hume

 The letter caused controversy at the time when it was reprinted in the Amalgamated Musicians Union's monthly newsletter.
 Andrew Law Hume decided not to settle the bill.

-In April 1914 John W. Furness, the violinist of the Canadian liner made a pilgrimage with Anglican Church officials to visit the grave of John Law Hume at the Fairview Lawn Cemetery and pay his respects.
-Furness himself died in a shipwreck only a few weeks later when Empress of Ireland sank on 29 May 1914.
+In April 1914, John W. Furness, the violinist of the Canadian liner made a pilgrimage with Anglican Church officials to visit the grave of John Law Hume at the Fairview Lawn Cemetery and pay his respects.
+Furness himself died few weeks later when Empress of Ireland sank on 29 May 1914.

 Georges Krins

 Georges Alexandre Krins (18 March 1889 – 15 April 1912) was a Belgian violinist.
 Born on 18 March 1889 in Paris, France, his family was from Belgium, and soon after his birth they moved back there to the town of Spa.
 He first studied at Academie de Musique de Spa.
 He then moved to the Conservatoire Royal de Musique in Liège, Belgium, where he studied from 30 October 1902 until 1908, when he won first prize for violin, with the highest distinction.

 As a young man he wanted to join the army; however, his parents persuaded him otherwise.
 He worked in his father's shop and played in La Grande Symphonie, Spa, and in 1910 he moved to Paris to be first violin at Le Trianon Lyrique.
 He subsequently moved to London and played for two years at the Ritz Hotel until March 1912.
 He lived at 10 Villa Road, Brixton, London and became bandmaster of the Trio String Orchestra, which played near the Café Français.
 This led to his being recruited by CW & FN Black, Liverpool to play on the Titanic.

 He boarded the Titanic on Wednesday 10 April 1912 in Southampton.
 His ticket number was 250654, the ticket for all the members of Hartley's orchestra.
 His cabin was second class, and he was the only Belgian musician aboard the Titanic.
 After the Titanic began to sink, Krins and his fellow band members assembled in the first class lounge and started playing music to help keep the passengers calm.
 They later moved to the forward half of the boat deck, where they continued to play as the crew loaded the lifeboats.
 Krins was 23 years old when he died.
 His body was never recovered.